-The Organization initially measures financial assets and financial liabilities at their fair value.
+A financial asset or a financial liability is initially recognized when the Organization becomes a party to the contractual provisions of the financial instrument.
+A financial liability is derecognized when it is extinguished.
+The Organization initially measures financial assets and financial liabilities assumed in an arm's length transaction, at their fair value.
 It subsequently measures all its financial assets and financial liabilities at amortized cost, other than equity investments and investments in fixed income pooled funds quoted in active markets, which are measured and reported at fair value.
 The financial assets subsequently measured at amortized cost include cash, accounts receivable and corporate and government bonds.
 The financial liabilities measured at amortized cost consist of accounts payable and accrued liabilities.